 To change a Tx channel label double click on the label and type in a new one.
-Tx channel labels must be unique on a single device.
+Tx channel labels must be unique for the device.

 Status Tab

 The Status tab is used to obtain current information about a Dante device.